EloiStree/2025_01_07_PitchDeckNtpIntPiGame/Note/Checklist.md

   - GF:  List of Monster as gameobject ot enable disable
     - Or: Code that notify that Monster is death and spawn
   - GFG: Game Time ?
-  - GF: Is game over
+  - GF: Enter Password

 -